StuartJO/DownloadGeneExpression/README.md

 Hello Marti!

 Here is some code to download and visualise gene expression maps.
+To run this code (for visualisation) you need to following modules installed:

+numpy
+nilearn

+Plus any of the dependencies these require.

+## Download files

+Run

+./GetDATA.sh

+You will need to in the script itself specify where all the data should be saved (DIR) and provide a list of genes (Entrez IDs) you want to download in a text file.
+I attached an example

+## Visualise gene expression maps

 To visualise the maps in a browser you can run the code like follows: